SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

 Tasks and Capabilities to Evaluate
 ------------------------------------------
+TODO: how come they did not mention RAG evaluation?

 When we are considering the LLM evaluation, the first question that arises is what to evaluate.
 Deciding what tasks to evaluate or which capabilities to assess is crucial, as it influences both the selection of appropriate benchmarks (where to evaluate) and the choice of evaluation methods (how to evaluate).
 Below are some commonly evaluated tasks and capabilities of LLMs:

 * *Natural language understanding* (NLU) tasks, such as text classification and sentiment analysis, which evaluate the LLM's ability to understand natural language.